bcinman/strato/README.md

 # Strato

-Strato is an experimental pythong web framework.
+Strato is an experimental python web framework.
 Created solely for the purpose of learning and experimenting with web framework design. **This is not meant to be used in production.**

 ## Installation
     $ pip install -e 'git+git://github.com/bcinman/strato.git#egg=Package'